INDICATIONS AND USAGE

 The hydrocodone from APADAZ may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
 Monitor patients with a history of seizure disorders for worsened seizure control during APADAZ therapy.

-Avoid the use of mixed agonist/antagonist (e.g, pentazocine, nalbuphine, and butorphanol) or partial agonist (e.g., buprenorphine) analgesics in patients who are receiving a full opioid agonist analgesic, including APADAZ.
-In these patients, mixed agonist/antagonist and partial agonist analgesics may reduce the analgesic effect and/or precipitate withdrawal symptoms.
+Do not abruptly discontinue APADAZ in a patient physically dependent on opioids.
+When discontinuing APADAZ in a physically dependent patient, gradually taper the dosage.
+Rapid tapering of APADAZ in a patient physically dependent on opioids may lead to a withdrawal syndrome and return of pain.
+Additionally, avoid the use of mixed agonist/antagonist (e.g, pentazocine, nalbuphine, and butorphanol) or partial agonist (e.g., buprenorphine) analgesics in patients who are receiving a full opioid agonist analgesic, including APADAZ.
+In these patients, mixed agonist/antagonist and partial agonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.

 When discontinuing APADAZ, gradually taper the dosage.
 Do not abruptly discontinue APADAZ.